Riccardo Ragni: Club career

 Ragni started his career at amateur side Mosciano, in Mosciano Sant'Angelo, Abruzzo region.
-In 2009, he joined the under-20 team of Abruzzese club Pescara but in January 2010 left Pescara without any appearance, for Chieti of Serie D. In 2010–11 Serie D season he was the member of Ebolitana.
+In 2009, he joined the under-20 team of Abruzzese club Pescara but in January 2010, after making no appearances, was loaned out to Chieti of Serie D. In the 2010–11 Serie D season he was on loan to Ebolitana.

-After 1 1/2 seasons Ragni became a borderline member of the first team of Pescara, which Ragni wore no.76 shirt in pre-season 2011.
+After 1 1/2 seasons, Ragni became a borderline member of the first team of Pescara, where he wore the no.76 shirt in pre-season of 2011.

 On 6 August 2011, his employment contract was sold to Andria on a co-ownership deal for €70,000, but on 31 January 2012 returned to Pescara on a temporary deal and in August in a definitive deal for €37,500 fee, signing a 2-year contract.
-Ragni was immediately left for Nocerina.
+Ragni was immediately loaned to Nocerina.

 Ragni received pre-season call-up from Pescara on 9 July 2013.
-However he left for Aprilia before round 1.
+However, he was loaned to Aprilia before round 1.

 On 21 August 2014, Ragni signed an initial 1-year contract with Ascoli.

-Ragni remained in his home province club for 3 1/2 seasons, renewing contract at the start of each season.
+Ragni remained in his home province club for 3 1/2 seasons, renewing his contract at the start of each season.

-On 30 January 2018, Ragni left for Alessandria until the end of season, with Michael Agazzi moved to Ascoli.
-Ragni was assigned number 22 shirt.
-Ragni made one league appearance for his new club before released by the club on 30 June 2018.
+On 30 January 2018, Ragni left for Alessandria until the end of the season, then with Michael Agazzi moved to Ascoli.
+Ragni was assigned the number 22 shirt.
+Ragni made one league appearance for his new club before being released by the club on 30 June 2018.

+He remained without a club before moving to Mosciano in the 19/20 season, before leaving on a free transfer for Favale 1980 in 2022.
+In 2023 Ragni left for Real Vamano before returning to Favale 1980 in December of the same year.
+As of 2024, Riccardo Ragni is without a club.